Skip to Content

 It’s hard to beat the size and spectacle of the Bellagio Fountains.
 This free dancing water show is choreographed to well-known music that changes up throughout the year, especially for different holidays.

-Monday through Friday, this free show takes place every 30 minutes from 3 to 8 PM and 15 minutes from 8 PM to midnight.
-On Saturdays, Sundays, and holidays, the fountain show starts at noon.
+Monday through Friday, this free show takes place every 30 minutes during the day and every 15 minutes in the evening.

 In my opinion, the best time to watch the show is at night, set amidst the glittering lights along the strip.